Find Cheap Medicare Plans in Your Area

 Popularity in Florida (enrollment)

-Rates are based on a 65-year-old female nonsmoker across the total list of companies that submitted rates to the Florida Office of Insurance Regulation.
+Rates are based on a 65-year-old female nonsmoker in Florida.
 Enrollment does not total 100% because of discontinued, waivered and pre-standardized plans that are not shown here.
 Enrollment in high-deductible plans is grouped together with their standard plan letter.

 Find Cheap Medicare Plans in Your Area

 - Plan G is available to all enrollees, and it's the second most popular option in Florida.
-The cost of Plan G averages $198 per month.
-Coverage with Plan G is nearly as good as Plan F, but enrollees have to pay for the Medicare Part B deductible, which is currently $233 for the year.
+The cost of Plan G averages $228 per month.
+Coverage with Plan G is nearly as good as Plan F, but enrollees have to pay for the Medicare Part B deductible, which is $226 for 2023.

-- Plan N has moderate costs in Florida, making it a good value on coverage.
+- Plan N has moderate costs in Florida, making it a good value for coverage.
 It's also somewhat popular, with 9% of enrollment.
-The typical cost of $152 per month covers most, but not all, medical expenses.
-You'll have to pay the $233 Medicare Part B deductible, some copayments for medical care and Medicare excess charges that may occur in rare situations.
+The typical cost of $176 per month covers most, but not all, medical expenses.
+You'll have to pay the $226 Medicare Part B deductible, some copayments for medical care and Medicare excess charges that may occur in rare situations.

-- High-deductible Plan G is another option for cheap coverage, with monthly rates that average $69 in Florida.
-However, benefits don't kick in until after you've spent $2,490 on your medical care.
+- High-deductible Plan G is another option for cheap coverage, with monthly rates that average $73 in Florida.
+However, benefits don't kick in until after you've spent $2,700 on your medical care.
 The high-deductible plan provides catastrophic-style coverage if you have a significant, unexpected illness.
-Or, from a financial perfective, high-deductible Plan G is a better deal than the standard Plan G if it's $208 cheaper per month, or $2,496 cheaper per year.
+Or, from a financial perspective, high-deductible Plan G is a better deal than the standard Plan G if it's at least $225 cheaper per month, or $2,700 cheaper per year.

-Note that in Florida, Medigap Plan J (now discontinued) still accounts for 6% of the state's Medigap enrollment, even though it has not been available to new enrollees since 2010.
+Medigap Plan J (now discontinued) still accounts for 6% of Florida's Medigap enrollment, even though it has not been available to new enrollees since 2010.
 Plan J has even better coverage than Plan F, and it includes prescription drug coverage.
 In contrast, other Medigap enrollees must purchase a separate Medicare Part D plan for prescription coverage.
-However, Plan J duplicates coverage for preventative care and at-home recovery care, which are now covered by Original Medicare.
+However, Plan J duplicates coverage for preventive care and at-home recovery care, which are now covered by Original Medicare.